When to seek care

 Seek care if

-• Symptoms are seriously affecting daily life, work, sleep, mood, sex, or comfort.
+• Symptoms are seriously affecting daily life, work, sleep, mood, sex, comfort, or your ability to cope.

 • You pee frequently and it stings when you pee.